 The resistor body is porous, and, therefore, a coating is required.
 In the past, some resistors were made without coating.
 The resistance value is established by varying the length of the carbon composition body to create an adequate path for current.
 To vary the dissipation, resistors are made with different diameters to provide a large enough surface to dissipate heat.
 Commercial available carbon composition resistors have dissipation values between 1/8 W and 1/4 W, while in the 1980s carbon composition resistors were available up to 5 W. Although many suppliers switched to producing other types of resistors, some suppliers continue to specialize in carbon composition resistors.

 In the table below the electrical resistivity is shown for the resistor material.

 |Material||Resistivity Ω / m|

-The carbon composition resistor exists over hundred years.
+The carbon composition resistor has been in use for over one hundred years.
 In the beginning of the twentieth century, the resistors were produced without coating.
 The lead wires were directly soldered onto the resistor body.
-The only available resistor types until the 1960s, were wirewound and carbon composition.
-In the 1960s and 70s there was a shift in use of carbon composition resistors to other types like the carbon or metal film resistor.
+The only available resistor types until the 1960s were wirewound and carbon composition.
+In the 1960s and 70s, there was a shift from using carbon composition resistors to other types like the carbon film and metal film resistors.